storm-enroute/storm-enroute.github.io/reactress/docs/0.3/reactives.md

 Same as with callbacks, you must always store the return value of the combinator.
 Not doing so eventually results in an automatic unsubscription.

+A bunch of reactive values composed using functional combinators forms a **dataflow graph**.
+Emitters are source nodes in this graph, reactives obtained by various combinators are inner nodes and callback methods like `onEvent` form sink nodes.
+Some combinators like `union` take several input reactives.
+Such reactives correspond to nodes with multiple input edges in the dataflow graph.

+    val numbers = new Reactive.Emitter[Int]
+    val even = numbers.filter(_ % 2 == 0)
+    val odd = numbers.filter(_ % 2 == 1)
+    val numbersAgain = even union odd